mas-bandwidth/gafferongames/content/post/integration_basics.md

             return output;
         }

-It is absolutely critical that you understand what this method is doing.
+It's absolutely critical that you understand what this method is doing.
 First it takes the current state of the object (its position and velocity) and advances it ahead dt seconds using an Euler Integration step with the derivatives that were passed in (velocity and acceleration).
 Once this new position and velocity are calculated, it calculates new derivatives at this point in time using the integrated state.
 These derivatives will be different to the derivatives that were initially passed in to the method if the derivatives are not constant over the timestep.

 In order to calculate the derivatives it copies the current state velocity into the derivative struct (this is the trick to doing position and velocity integration simultaneously) then it calls the acceleration function to calculate the acceleration for the current state at the time t+dt.
-The acceleration function is what drives the entire simulation and in the example source code for this article I define it as follows:
+The acceleration function is what drives the entire simulation and in the example source code for this article is defined as follows:

         float acceleration( const State & state, float t ) {